Erudika/para/README.md

 - RESTful JSON API secured with Amazon's Signature 4 algorithm
 - Database-agnostic, designed for scalable data stores (DynamoDB, Cassandra, MongoDB, etc.)
-- Full-text search (Elasticsearch by default)
+- Full-text search (Lucene by default, Elasticsearch plugin)
 - Distributed object cache (Hazelcast by default)
 - Multi-tenancy support - each app has its own table, index and cache
 - IoT support and integration with AWS and Azure